 - employees whose regular employment schedule is 20 or more hours per week and have been employed by the employer for at least 26 consecutive weeks; and

-- employees whose regular employment schedule is less than 20 hours per week and have been employed by the employer for 175 days.
+- employees whose regular employment schedule is less than 20 hours per week and have worked at least 175 days for the employer;

 Employees who will not meet either of the above criteria must be allowed to opt out of PFL.
 The form for doing so is available here.